 Usually it played against the flashing lights of I-696, a Death Star trench of a highway near Detroit; otherworldly.
 The host introduced each episode basso profundo, lips against the mic.
 An hour of droning, chiming ambient music followed.
 I’m not sure I ever understood exactly what I was hearing.
 It was an alien signal.

 More or less contemporaneously, I subscribed to a zine about video games called Next Generation.
 (There’s no relationship to the magazine of the same name.)
 I became aware of its publishers in the forums on Prodigy, a crusty AOL competitor.
 They were a little older than me; high school kids.
-I think I only ever got two issues—
+I think I only ever got two issues—black and white, stapled, clearly a Kinko’s production—and they, too, were alien signals.
+I read them and reread them, reduced them to tatters.
+It was adolescent stuff, nothing radical, but full of strange names and strange voices.
+The zines came from far away (California) and the only way to learn more about this group, this scene, was to wait for another issue.

-I’m no nostalgist, and even if I was, there’s no going back.
-But I do wonder what sort of experience might provide that alien-signal feeling for suburban kids (and grown-ups) today?
+I’m no nostalgist, and even if I was, there’s no going back, but I do wonder what sort of experience might provide that alien-signal feeling for suburban kids today?
+Suburban grown-ups, too.
 Has the internet simply annihilated it?
 I mean, Hearts of Space has a website.
 It’s really good!
 Today, if you discover the show on a Sunday night, you can pull out your phone and access the entire archive instantly.

 I don’t want it to die out, this feeling.
 How might we send new signals to be received by new kids in new back seats, ferried home by new parents on new nights, all ears turned in darkness, as always, towards the mystery?